-Identity, Credential, and Access Management (ICAM) 26.
-To what extent have the roles and responsibilities of identity, credential, and access management (ICAM) stakeholders been defined, communicated, and implemented across the agency, and appropriately resourced?
+26. To what extent have the roles and responsibilities of identity, credential, and access management (ICAM) stakeholders been defined, communicated, and implemented across the agency, and appropriately resourced?

 Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-53 (Rev. 5): AC-1, IA-1, IA-2, PL-4, and PS-1 NIST SP 800-63-3 NIST SP 800-63A, B, and C OMB M-04-04 OMB M-19-17 Federal Identity, Credential, and Access Management (FICAM) playbooks and guidance HSPD 12 FY2023 Ad Hoc Roles and responsibilities at the organizational and information system levels for stakeholders involved in ICAM have not been fully defined and communicated across the organization.
 Defined Roles and responsibilities at the organizational and information system levels for stakeholders involved in ICAM have been fully defined and communicated across the organization.
-This includes, as appropriate, developing an ICAM governance structure to align and consolidate the agency's ICAM investments, monitor programs, and ensuring awareness and understanding.
-Agency-wide information security policy, ICAM strategy, policies, and procedures; Business case for agency wide ICAM investments; Organizational Charts (Organization-wide and at the system level) supporting a defined level of maturity; Roles and responsibilities including those for developing and maintaining metrics on the effectiveness of identity and access management activities have been defined in policy document(s) and documentation that they have been communicated across the organization; Documentation that staff are assigned responsibilities for developing, managing, and
+This includes, as appropriate, developing an ICAM governance structure to align and consolidate the agency's ICAM investments, monitor programs, and ensuring awareness and understanding. • Agency-wide information security policy, ICAM strategy, policies, and procedures; Business case for agency wide ICAM investments; Organizational Charts (Organization-wide and at the system level) supporting a defined level of maturity; Roles and responsibilities including those for developing and maintaining metrics on the effectiveness of identity and access management activities have been defined in policy document(s) and documentation that they have been communicated across the organization; Documentation that staff are assigned responsibilities for developing managing and monitoring metrics on the effectiveness of ICAM activities.

-Consistently ImplementedIndividuals are performing the roles and responsibilities that have been defined across the organization.The organization ensures that there is consistent coordination amongst organization leaders and mission owners to implement, manage, and maintain the organization's ICAM policy, strategy, process, and technology solution roadmap.Managed and Measurable Resources (people, processes, and technology) are allocated in a risk-based manner for stakeholders to effectively implement identity, credential, and access management activities.
-Further, stakeholders are held accountable for carrying out their roles and responsibilities effectively.
-Organizational charts (Organization-wide and at the system level) supporting a consistently implemented level of maturity.
-OMB ICAM Federal Level Working Groups Meetings & distributed guidance; Supporting artifacts could include Job descriptions.
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence Consistently Implemented Individuals are performing the roles and responsibilities that have been defined across organization.
+The organization ensures that there is consist coordination amongst organization leaders an mission owners to implement, manage, and maintain the organization's ICAM policy, str process, and technology solution roadmap.
+Managed and Measurable Resources (people, processes, and technology allocated in a risk-based manner for stakehold effectively implement identity, credential, and access management activities.
+Further, stakeh are held accountable for carrying out their rol responsibilities effectively.
+Consistently ImplementedIndividuals are performing the roles and responsibilities that have been defined across the organization.The organization ensures that there is consistent coordination amongst organization leaders and Organizational charts (Organization-wide and at the system level) supporting a consistently implemented level of maturity.
+OMB ICAM Federal Level Working Groups Meetings &amp; distributed guidance; Supporting artifacts could include Job descriptions.
 Evidence of periodic account review.
 Meeting Records; Documents or other artifacts may support that individuals are performing in their defined roles.
-Supporting documentation that adequate resources have been dedicated to this program; interview relevant stakeholders and evaluate budget requests; Supporting evidence of stakeholder accountability will vary.
-One example could be Working Group Meeting Minutes that record an instance of stakeholders reporting Optimized:In accordance with OMB M-19-17, the agency has implemented an integrated agency-wideICAM office, team, or other governance structure in support of its ERM capability to effectively govern and enforce ICAM efforts.Assessor Best Practices on their responsibilities.
+Supporting documentation that adequate resources have been dedicated to this program; allocated in a risk-based manner for stakeholders to effectively implement identity, credential, and access management activities.
+Further, stakeholders are held accountable for carrying out their roles and responsibilities effectively. interview relevant stakeholders and evaluate budget requests; Supporting evidence of stakeholder accountability will vary.
+One example could be Working Group Meeting Minutes that record an instance of stakeholders reporting on their responsibilities.
+Optimized In accordance with OMB M-19-17, the agency has implemented an integrated agency-wide ICAM office, team, or other governance structure in support of its ERM capability to effectively govern and enforce ICAM efforts.
 Support that and ICAM governance structure has been implemented which might include: Organizational charts A charter or other policy document outlining the objectives and authorities of the governance structure.